bilus/reforms/README.md

 #### Wrapping in panel

-To wrap the form in a panel, use `panel`:
+To wrap the form in a panel use `panel`:

 ```clojure
 (f/panel